agasthik/aws-csa-2017/README.md

 2. Test systems at production scale – Use Cloud Formation and test in other regions

 3. Lower risk of architecture change.

 4. Automate to make architecture experimentation easier.

 5. Allow for evolutionary architectures.
 (E.g. Physical servers earlier you are stuck with it but now Cloud you can move to newer cloud features as soon as they are available.)

-        1. Security

 ### Design Principles

 1. Apply security at all layers.

     1. Not just edge firewalls.
 Apply it a subnet level , ACLs , which ports used on ELB, instances

     2. Run anti-virus on Windows instances

 2. Enables traceability

 3. Automate responses to security events – E.g. SNS notification for ssh

 4. Focus on securing your system.

 5. Automate security best practices. – Use hardened AMIs

 6. AWS Shared Responsibility Model – Customer responsible for data and OS.
 AWS responsible for security of underlying infrastructure & as a service offerings – RDS etc.

 ### Security Areas